 If you’re seeking to improve your wellness with healthy tea, you’ll want to be drinking tea which offers the most health benefits.
 In many cultures, tea is an absolute staple when it comes to day to day diets.
 In fact, tea is the second most widely consumed beverage in the entire world, only falling second place to water.
-It can be served hot or iced, at any time, for any occasion.
+Served hot or iced, at any time, for any occasion, we love our tea.

 So, it’s not all too surprising that we get through so much of the stuff!
 But when you drink something regularly, it can become easy to take it for granted.
 Believe it or not, tea really can come hand in hand with various health benefits.